lConstantine/test-react-table-app/README.md

 Oh and according to the spec the visual part is not a priority so I just threw in some bits of **Bootstrap** here and there.

-You can take a look at the app here: https://lconstantine.github.io/test-react-table-app/ or get it running locally by cloning the repo and using the basic create-react-app script:
+You can play with the app here: https://lconstantine.github.io/test-react-table-app/

+or get it running locally by cloning the repo and using the basic create-react-app script:

 ### `yarn start`